cjw296/ansible-role-createtag/README.md

 Role Variables
 --------------

-    repo_location: the path to the git repo, defaults to '.'
+    git_repo_location: the path to the git repo, defaults to '.'
     git_tag: the tag to apply, use templating to make it sensible!
     skip_if_tag_matching: see 'Conditional Tagging' below.